 The Historic Basking Ridge Oak Tree is not done living, not just yet.

-In 2025, I traveled back to both the tree and my own home town, Basking Ridge NJ, to deliver the first oak guitar.
+I traveled back to the tree and my own home town, Basking Ridge NJ, to deliver the first oak guitar.
 Aptly named Alba, the instrument was commissioned for person who made the builds possible.
 Ally and I grew up together, she put me in contact with the supplier David and purchased the first Oak Guitar.
+My goal was to create a guitar for Ally that told the story itself.
+I did not run from the flaws in the oak, I featured them.

 A Closer Look at Alba